EMPOWER YOUR IDEAS

 This was certainly my experience.
 As a child, I was always the one hiding behind my mother’s legs.
 All I wanted was for the earth to swallow me up.
-This continued into adulthood.
+This intense shyness continued right into adulthood.
 I shudder to imagine how many career opportunities passed me by for this one reason: I wanted to hide.

 Happily, I found help in an unexpected way.
 I started learning about how to speak using my whole body, with the visionary American dance and movement teacher, Gabrielle Roth, back in 2005.
 I know it sounds peculiar, but I learned to speak by truly connecting to how I felt inside, through dance.

 I bring embodiment techniques into our work together, to help you become comfortable, present and grounded when presenting your talk, communicating not only from your head but with your whole being, making sure you’re really feeling it.